seleniumbase/SeleniumBase/README.md

 NOTE:

-(As of now, you can skip the pip install requirements line because the python setup install line will now install those requirements automatically.)

 (If you already have root access on the machine you're using, you might not need to add "sudo" before those commands.)

 (If the pip install gives you a "clang error: unknown argument: '-mno-fused-madd'", [try this](http://stackoverflow.com/questions/22313407/clang-error-unknown-argument-mno-fused-madd-python-package-installation-fa).)